scala/docs.scala-lang/news/_posts/2012-12-12-functional-programming-principles-in-scala-impressions-and-statistics.md

 <div style="text-align: center;"><h6>Where do you plan to apply what you've learned in this course?</h6><div id="where-apply">&nbsp;</div></div>

-Another question that we couldn't wait to hear the answer to was whether you, the participants, think that the course was worth the time you invested in it.
+Another question that we couldn't wait to hear the answer to was whether course participants thought that the course was worth the time they invested in it.
 We were delighted to find that a vast majority of students rated the course as being well worth their time!

 <div style="text-align: center;"><h6>Was the course worth the time you spent?</h6><div id="worthit">&nbsp;</div></div>